 The Locus On The Road app is an optimization partner which improves the delivery experience and helps in tracking and managing order fulfillment in cost and time efficient manner.
 Let’s have a look at some of the major issues faced by delivery executives, and how LOTR is helping in tackling them:

 1. Identification and reaching the delivery address:

 Pinpointing the end customer’s location, especially in non-metro cities, is a big concern.
-Not only Locus’ Geocoder takes the fuzziest of the addresses and converts them into precise coordinates, but the LOTR app also provides the riders with geocoder confidence, conveying the feasibility of reaching the correct address on the first go.
+Not only Locus’ Geocoder takes the fuzziest of the addresses and converts them into precise coordinates, but the LOTR app also provides the riders with geocoder confidence (currently under beta), conveying the feasibility of reaching the correct address on the first go.
 Locus also maps every order with address verification, ensuring that the riders know exactly where to go to deliver their orders.

 Traffic congestion and narrow roads mean that the rider can often take more time to reach the customer than estimated.
 Locus provides updated ETAs to the customers to ensure their availability and a better overall experience.

 Locus On The Road Application is now available on both iOs and Android.

 A lot of times, the customers don’t respond to the rider’s call to confirm his or her delivery address or is simply absent at the delivery location.
 Locus is helping riders by providing customers with ‘geofencing notifications’, in which the customer is automatically sent an alert once the delivery executive is near the destination.

 Customers can even provide specific instructions about the delivery during order placement (ex.- deliver the product in the neighbor’s house), which will be sent to the rider.
 Locus is also working on providing a secondary contact number of customers to the riders to achieve better connectivity.